[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “What the absolute fuck are you doing, Hikaru?!?
 I told you, I told you, you can’t tell her shit!
 What about that do you not understand?!
 What, has every single ounce of intelligence in you gone to—”

 On and on, she berates me horrendously as we walk.
 My head is throbbing; and because Suzette is still here, I have no recourse.

-“Hikaru…Hikaru,” Suzette repeats softly, gently shaking me, “Perhaps we should go towards a more empty alleyway…you do not seem to be doing well.”
+“Hikaru…Hikaru,” Suzette repeats softly, gently shaking me, “Perhaps we should go towards a more empty alleyway…you do not appear to be doing well.”

 “I need a moment alone,” I breathe, exasperated.

-“We cannot,” she says.
-“After what happened when we first came here…please, I do not want to split up again.”
+“We cannot,” she says, tugging my sleeve.
+“After what happened when we first came here…please, I do not wish to split up again.”

 “Remember when we split up in the forest?”

 “Yes—here,” I reach into my bag, bringing out the dagger again.

 She only frowns even further at this, but reluctantly grabs the knife anyways.